fedora-copr/debate/user-ssh-builders/README.md

       least 30 hours.
     - I propose 48 hours because we want to give users enough time for debugging after the build finishes
-    - Alternatively, we can do a 24-hours lifespan and add an "extend" button to Copr WebUI or to add a `copr-builder-extend` command to the instance.
+    - We should keep the builder for 1 hour by default and add an "extend" button to Copr WebUI or to add a `copr-builder-extend` command to the instance.

 - Users can do whatever they want with the builder instance ... but not really.
 Users cannot violate any rules defined in